17 Different Types of Animals With Exoskeletons

 Every kind of snail has an exoskeleton, including a garden and enormous sea snails.
 As with all snails, the main line of defense is the shell.

-They serve as a home as well.
-Organisms can enclose themselves, much like a turtle.
+They also serve as homes.
+Organisms can enclose themselves, much like turtles.
 Unlike many other animals with exoskeletons, the snail shell grows with the animal.

 15. Clams and Oysters